Flipnote-Collective/ppm-parser/README.md

+>> This project has not been updated for some time and does not reflect the latest findings of our reverse-engineering efforts.
+For now, please refer to [flipnote.js](https://github.com/jaames/flipnote.js/blob/master/src/parsers/PpmParser.ts), as this is the closest thing to an up-to-date reference implementation.

 Example decoder and utilities for Flipnote Studio's .ppm animation format.

 **This is not remotely optimised, and is for example purposes only**